Post-neutrality in Libraries, Archives and Museums

 The project Post-neutrality in Libraries, Archives and Museums (LAMs) examines the ongoing transformation of LAMs from being understood as neutral cultural institutions to undertaking a more distinct and active position on certain societal issues.

-Libraries, archives and museums (LAMs) in Denmark, as well as in the rest of the Western world, are in the midst of a major transformation from being understood as neutral cultural institutions to undertaking a more distinct and active position on certain societal issues.
-Several LAM-institutions are concerned with contributing to a more inclusive society and drawing attention to past injustices.
+Libraries, archives, and museums (LAMs) in Denmark, as well as in the rest of the Western world, are undergoing a major transformation from being perceived as neutral cultural institutions to taking on a more distinct and active stance on certain societal issues.
+Several LAM institutions are concerned with contributing to a more inclusive society and drawing attention to past injustices.
 Simultaneously, LAMs are increasingly involved in solving new types of tasks in society, e.g. fighting climate change or engaging in issues of health and well-being.

 The research project examines the ongoing transformation from different perspectives in order to create a conceptual framework that enables society to engage in more productive discussions and evaluations of the practices of cultural institutions.